 A single shot glass of espresso contains 30 ml of the intense drink, while a double espresso stacks those numbers to equal 60 ml.

-A single shot of espresso is made from 7 grams of fine-ground, dark roasted coffee beans and holds about 30 milliliters of espresso.
+A single shot of espresso is made from 7-9 grams of fine-ground, coffee beans and brews about 30 milliliters of espresso (Roughly 1 Fluid Ounce of espresso).
 You can double this number per shot to figure out how many ml of espresso are in multiple shots.

 For example, if you choose a drink with four shots of espresso, which most experts agree contains close to the maximum safe level of caffeine per adult per day, you would have 120 ml of concentrated espresso.

 How Many Ounces Does a Shot of Espresso Have?

 A solo shot of espresso equals one fluid ounce, while a double shot, also known as a doppio, contains two fluid ounces, and so on.
 Keep in mind that the number of ounces can vary depending on what kind of espresso shot you order since some espresso shot recipes might have a higher fluid ounce level than others.

 Espresso Shot Sizes, Measures, And Caffeine Levels